Ulrich Rois interview

 Several reasons.
 For one, I’ve used fx pedals extensively in some earlier incarnations of Bird People and I just got a bit bored with them.
 When playing completely acoustic, I also enjoy the lack of things that could go wrong with the equipment.
 Then again, it’s about allowing more vulnerability in the music, stripping away all the excess layers.
 It’s pretty easy creating long drones with a looper but it’s more interesting to try and do it without one.
 Bird People is also mostly acoustic nowadays, sometimes we use a synth for drones but we don’t use any time-based effects, etc.

 Bill Orcutt recorded his A New Way To Pay Old Depts album in an apartment in San Francisco with the windows open, so you can hear a car driving by on that album.
-You did the same thing, recording with the windows open.
-Why?
+Did you do the same thing?
+Recording with the windows open.
 Is what you do than, as Orcutt calls it: “A field recording, made in a room where a musician is playing”?

 I don’t know that album actually but sounds interesting, I’ll have to check it out.
 Yes, the idea is pretty similar.
 It’s a field recording with a musician playing in a room, yeah.
 I love how the music interacts with the sounds of the environment and on that tape, I also wanted to have that contrast between tracks recorded in the city and those recorded at my mum’s place in the countryside.
 The environmental sounds are very different on both occasions and I think that also influences my playing a lot.